sonnynabong/madxapplication/README.md

 ## Authentication

-This API uses referer and origin-based authentication.
-Requests must come from an allowed referrer or origin as configured in the server.
+<p>This API uses referer and origin-based authentication.
+Requests must come from an allowed referrer or origin as configured in the server.</p>
-Turn basic 403 security on in the config if you dont want anyone except the allowed domain can request data from the endpoint
+<p>Turn basic 403 security on in the config if you dont want anyone except the allowed domain can request data from the endpoint</p>

 ## Request Headers